purescript/purescript/CONTRIBUTING.md

 ### Setting up HLS

 The project contains a running haskell-language-server via `shell.nix`.

-If you want to compile less, enter `set up iohk hydra nix binary cache` into your favourite search engine.
-Make sure to switch your IDE to `haskell-language-server`, not HIE (which is default under vscode when this document was written).
+- Optional: enter `set up iohk hydra nix binary cache` into your favourite search engine.
+- Switch your IDE to `haskell-language-server`, not HIE (which is default under vscode when this document was written).
+- Execute `ln -s hie-cabal.yaml hie.yaml`

+Or for stack:

+- Set up HLS
+- `ln -s hie-stack.yaml hie.yaml`

 ### Adding Dependencies